 Once inside the house, the main water supply line/pipe supplies all plumbing fixtures, and likewise supplies water for your water heater.
-However, after the water connects to the water heater, the main water line splits into hot and cold water pipe paths — referred to as the cold and hot service lines.
+However, after the water connects to the water heater, the main water supply line splits into hot and cold water pipe paths – referred to as the cold and hot service lines.

 In most cases, both hot and cold water pipes travel in pairs, directed to various rooms, and the corresponding plumbing fixtures in those rooms.
 In newer houses, unlike the older ones, the supply lines from the water heater are separate.
 This means that water use at one point doesn’t affect its supply in another area or room.
 For instance, when a toilet is flushed, the pressure of the cold water supply in the shower is not lessened.
 This allows sudden heating of the shower water, which is very convenient.

 The cold-water line splits away from the main water supply line and slopes away from the water heater.
 The cold-water supply pipes are installed in straight lines.
 This is to facilitate easy water movement into their respective areas in the house.
 The more bends there are in water supply lines, the more resistance to the flow of water there is.

 The water heater follows a different line from the cold water supply line.
 The water in the tank is heated.
 After which the water heater releases the water into different hot water service lines.
 Of course paramount to all of the above, is that all of the water lines are sized properly.
 Every plumbing fixture is allotted a fixture count.
 Plumbing fixture counts allow for design professionals to size every part of your water supply system out properly and adequately.